It’s July 2018 and it’s high time to update our “Why” page!

 • We will continue to offer information and support on the ground, making sure your clients get the best out of their visit to region.
 We can be your one-stop shop, and quality assurance.

 • Definitely try your best to attend the Bootcamp.

 As a regional hotelier/tour operator:

-• If you wish to start receiving Gorilla Highlands News, out quarterly newsletter, please register:
+• If you wish to start being regularly updated on what we are up to, please subscribe to Gorilla Highlands News, our quarterly newsletter:

 Gorilla Highlands blog essentials: